10 Essential Skills You Need as a Motion Graphic Designer

 An Understanding of Animation

-As a motion graphic designer you need to be able to bring 2D elements to life through movement.
+As a motion graphics designer you need to be able to bring 2D elements to life through movement.
 To do this you must use animation, animation in motion graphics is more than just setting a few key frames.
 You also need to have a strong foundation in the fundamentals of animation and how things should move in order to create appealing work.
 The principles of animation apply just as much to you as they do a character animator.
 You need to be able to know where to exaggerate, where to ease in or out, or what type of timing works best.
 You might have the greatest design, but if it is not animated well it can make your motion design piece fall flat.

 3D Design Skills